DavidSouther/software_craftsmanship/00_introduction/python/README.md

 # Introduction

-Welcome to the Software Craftsmanship Python exampels.
+Welcome to the Software Craftsmanship Python examples.
 These examples will lead you through a variety of programming exercises in conjunction with the main Software Craftsmanship lessons.
-Programming is a skill, and like any other skill, it takes practice to become truly profficient.
+Programming is a skill, and like any other skill, it takes practice to become truly proficient.
 The exercises in these examples range from "monkey-see-monkey-do" problems getting you used to typing exactly as a computer expects, to free-ranging ideas on programs you might be interested in writing for yourself.

-You will want to complete every "MSMD" section exxctly as written.
+You will want to complete every "MSMD" section exactly as written.
 Computers are not forgiving when it comes to what you type in your program, and these exercises are a safe way to begin exploring the world of computer programming.
 The exercises for each chapter build on the MSMD section, and are opportunities